GU4243-ADS/project-3-algorithms-project-3-algorithms-group-7/README.md

 Model-based Algorithm - clustering:

-In the model-based algorithm,
+In the model-based algorithm: First, we wrote the EM Algorithm.
+Then, we estimated parameters of model using training data.
+After that, we carried out the cross-validation to choose number of classes.
+Finally, we made the evaluations.

 Contribution statement:

 - Jessica Zhang: Model-based Algorithm, base + cross-validation.

-- Jiongjiong Li:
+- Jiongjiong Li: Model-based algorithm, wrote the MAE, ROC, ranking score function, code sum up

-- Xiangyu Liu: Memory-based Algorithm, simrank, base + evaluation.
+- Xiangyu Liu: Memory-based Algorithm, explored Mean Square Difference weights, simrank weigths, normalization on different data sets.
+Predicted the final ratings of each.
+Also tested Mean Square Difference weights with normalization and compared the performance. base + evaluation.

 - Ginny Gao: explored different similiary weighting measures (Pearson, Spearman, Vector Similarity, Entropy, Mean Square Difference) in Memory-based model, and experimented on whether rating normalization (according to Paper 2, Sec 7) enhances model performance.
 Tested different similarity weights with normalization, compared different evaluatation metrics.